kestra-io/docs/blogs/2020-12-07-airflow-bad-ugly.md

     return f"Hello from a {arg}"
 ```

+Still working, but in this case, the whole airflow instance is in danger.
+Airflow evaluate dag a **lot of time in all services** (webserver, worker, scheduler, ...).
+The Airflow scheduler goal is to find new dags & tasks, any dags with heavy compute can blocked the whole scheduler and prevents any dags & tasks to be submitted.

-And run `airflow list_dags -r`, this command will expose the parsing time for all the dag, that will be done **every x seconds** on webserver and scheduler and before **any task** on workers:
+To understand, run `airflow list_dags -r`, this command will expose the parsing time for all the dag, that will be done **every x seconds** on webserver, scheduler and before **any task** on workers:

 ```
 -------------------------------------------------------------------